+REPORTS TO:

-REPORTS TO: Supervisory Probation Officer
+Supervisory Probation Officer

+CLASSIFICATION:

-STATUS: Full-Time Permanent CLASSIFICATION: CL-27/CL-28
+CL-27/CL-28

-The U.S. Probation Office for the Eastern District of California is currently recruiting for a U.S. Probation Officer in Bakersfield.
-By statute, probation officers serve in a judiciary law enforcement position and assist in the administration of justice and promote community safety, gather information, supervise persons under supervision/defendants, interact with collateral agencies, prepare reports, conduct investigations and present recommendations to the court.
-U.S. Probation Officers in the Eastern District of California are committed to enhancing community supervision programs that focus on Evidence-Based Practices (EBP).
+The U.S. Probation Office for the Eastern District of California has an opening for a U.S. Probation Officer in Fresno, Visalia, or Bakersfield.
+By statute, probation officers serve in a judiciary law enforcement position and assist in the administration of justice and promote community safety, gather information, supervise offenders/defendants, interact with collateral agencies, prepare reports, conduct investigations and present recommendations to the court.
+U.S. Probation Officers in the Eastern District of California are committed to enhanced community supervision programming focusing on Evidence-Based Practices (EBP).

 Candidates will find the U.S. Probation Office in the Eastern District of California is a great place to launch or continue a career with the federal court system.
-We offer a stable, positive, and professional work environment, a competitive salary range and full federal benefits.
-Our agency is currently comprised of 76 staff members and our district headquarters is located in Sacramento with a divisional office in Fresno.
-There are currently offices in Sacramento, Fresno, Roseville, Redding, Modesto, Visalia, and Bakersfield.
+We offer a stable, positive and professional work environment, a competitive salary range and full federal benefits.
+Our agency is currently comprised of 80 staff members and our district headquarters is located in Sacramento with a divisional office located in Fresno.
+There are currently field offices in Roseville, Elk Grove, Redding, Modesto, Visalia, and Bakersfield.